ivirshup/anndata-paper/paper.md

 # Statement of need

-In exploratory data analysis -- say, based on sckit-learn [@Pedregosa2011] -- generating insight from high-dimensional data is typically achieved through training models to learn patterns that allow (i) to condense data into meaningful low-dimensional representations and (ii) to assign meaning to observations and variables.
+In exploratory data analysis -- say, based on sckit-learn [@Pedregosa2011] -- generating insight from high-dimensional data is typically achieved through training models to learn patterns that allow to condense data into meaningful low-dimensional representations and assign meaning to observations and variables.
-This almost always involves workflows of iteratively training models on pre- and post-learned annotations of data, requiring to book-keep their representations and scalar annotations (labels and numericals). anndata's purpose is to make such workflows as efficient as possible through a data structure that naturally integrates book-keeping with model training and analysis, well-integrated into the pydata ecosystem.
-Neither pandas nor xarray meets this need.
+This involves workflows of iteratively training models on pre- and post-learned annotations of data, requiring to book-keep their representations and scalar annotations (labels and numericals). anndata's purpose is to make such workflows as efficient as possible through a data structure that naturally integrates book-keeping with model training and analysis, well-integrated into the pydata ecosystem.
+Neither pandas nor xarray meet this need.

 anndata turned out to be particularly useful for data analysis in computational biology, where advances in single-cell RNA sequencing (scRNA-seq) have given rise to new classes of analysis problems.
 While previous bulk RNA datasets typically have few observations with dense measurements, scRNA-seq datasets typically come with high numbers of observations with very sparse measurements, all with dimensions of 20k and more.